fx-biocoder/solid-in-cpp/README.md

 ## Author

-- Facundo Martínez (2023)
+- Facundo Martínez © 2023

-## Contributing
+## Licensing

-Contributions are always welcome!
+The content of this repository is licensed under CC BY-NC-SA 4.0

+If you are interested in using the contents of this repository for commercial purposes, please contact me privately to reach an agreement.